INDOPACOM service members earned German Armed Forces proficiency and marksmanship badges

 |0

-This work, INDOPACOM service members earned German Armed Forces proficiency and marksmanship badges [Image 4 of 4], by SPC Perla Alfaro, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, INDOPACOM service members earned German Armed Forces proficiency and marksmanship badges, by SPC Perla Alfaro, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT